guacaplushy/Flag-Parsing/README.md

-This is an alternative to XuaTheGrate/Flag-Parsing, which is not maitained.
+This is an alternative to XuaTheGrate/Flag-Parsing, which is not maintained.

 ⚠ Please be sure to read the entire README, it explains some important tricks.